primait/localauth0/README.md

 ![localauth0](localauth0.png)

-Localauth0 is a project that aim to be a helper while developing authentications inspired by [localstack](https://localstack.cloud/).
+Localauth0 is a project that aims to be a helper while developing authentications inspired by [localstack](https://localstack.cloud/).
 Most of the time people tend to mock authentication in order to not be forced to create complex mocks.
 With localauth0 you can fake your [auth0](https://auth0.com/) tenant and test it offline for "real".